Filing a PRO SE ExpunctionClass C Misdemeanors

 If filed by hand, you will need to make 4 copies of the expunction petition (make five copies if you would like a copy for yourself.
 Please make sure to provide a self-addressed stamped envelope so that they can send your copy back to you).
 There is a base filing fee of approximately $227 (please call the Harris County District Clerk's Office to confirm).
 There are also additional fees for service of the expunction petition and the final expunction order on each law enforcement agency listed in your expunction petition.
 No personal checks will be accepted.
 Please bring money order, credit card or cash.

-Once you receive the fully executed agreed order from TxDPS, call the Court Clerk that is hearing your case at least two weeks prior to your hearing date and request it be passed.
+Call the Court Clerk that is hearing your case at least two weeks prior to your hearing date and request it be passed.
 Then, submit the original signed agreed order to the court for processing.
 If and when the agreed order has been approved and signed by the Judge, it will be circulated by the Court to HPD, HCAO and all the law enforcement agencies listed in the agreed order.

 5. Please be patient.
 It will take a minimum of three months for an expunction order to become final.
 Because of the volume of requests, it often takes longer to complete.